Gunnar is Deputy Secretary General.

 – It has been a great journey with new challenges every day.
-You meet people with heart breaking stories.
-Sometimes there is little you can do but other times your contribution makes a real difference.
-These are the moments that make it all worthwhile.
+You meet people with heart-breaking stories.
+Sometimes there is little you can do, but other times your contribution makes a difference.
+These are the moments that make it worthwhile to work for human rights.

-– The Norwegian Helsinki Committee has developed in all possible ways since I started.
-I have witnessed the professionalisation of human rights work first hand.
-It has been a great experience.
+– The NHC has developed a lot in all possible ways since I started.
+I have witnessed the professionalisation of international human rights work.
+It has been an educational and uplifting experience, although we also experience setbacks.

-He has been involved with human rights since the late 80s and started out as editorial assistant and later editor of the Nordic Journal on Human Rights.
-He learned from some of the pioneers in human rights law and practice in Norway.
+He started as editorial secretary in the 1980s and later editor of the Nordic Journal of Human Rights.
+He learned from some of the pioneers of human rights research in Norway.

-– I began working on human rights motivated by philosophical studies but wanted to be part of an organisation with operational goals and activities.
+– I started working with human rights motivated by philosophical ideas but wanted to be part of an organization with operational goals and activities.

-Before joining the NHC, Gunnar worked as a church musician and composer.
-He has written extensively on human rights issues, international criminal law, and philosophical topics, including textbooks, reports, and articles.
-He studied philosophy, religion, history, mathematics, journalism, and human rights.
-He lectures at the University of South East Norway.
+Before joining the NHC, Gunnar also worked as a church musician and composer.
+He has written on human rights issues, foundational issues in international criminal law and philosophical topics, including textbooks, reports, and articles.
+He has studied philosophy, religion, history, mathematics, journalism, and human rights.
+He lectures at universities and colleges.

 Related to Gunnar